George Tupou V: Accession and coronation

-A second, European-style coronation ceremony took place on 1 August 2008 in the Centennial Chapel, Nuku’alofa.
+A second, European-style coronation ceremony took place on 1 August 2008 in the Centennial Chapel, Nukuʻalofa.
 Anglican Archbishop of Polynesia Jabez Bryce invested George Tupou V with the Tongan regalia: the ring, sceptre and sword.
 During the culmination of the ceremony, Archbishop Bryce placed the Tongan Crown on the monarch's head.
 Royalty and nobility from around the world were in attendance.

-Relinquishing most authority

-A documentary dated June 2004 by Australian journalist Gillian Bradford identifies some of the challenges facing Tongan society, but also shows that King George was in favour of a gradual transition to more extensive democracy in Tonga.
-In the interview, the then-Crown Prince points out that free speech in Tonga was protected by the Constitution.
+Reforms

+As king, his first proclamation was that he would dispose of all his business assets as soon as reasonably possible, and in accordance with the law.
+Tonfön was sold in 2007, but efforts to divest from Shoreline Power were delayed after New Zealand investors withdrew following the 2006 Nukuʻalofa riots.

+During his reign, George Tupou V oversaw reforms within the Tongan honours system which both expanded the number of Orders in the Kingdom and created rules to make the award of these Orders more egalitarian.
+In 2008, he bestowed noble titles to family members.
+Most significantly, he restored the title of prince to his nephew, Sitiveni Tukuʻaho (thereafter styled Prince Tungi), who is the eldest son of Prince Fatafehi ʻAlaivahamamaʻo Tukuʻaho.

-Three days before his coronation on 1 August 2008, the King announced that he would relinquish most of his power and be guided by his Prime Minister's recommendations on most matters.
+Three days before his coronation ceremony on 1 August 2008, the King announced that he would relinquish most of his power and be guided by his Prime Minister's recommendations on most matters.
 The Prime Minister would also be in charge of day-to-day affairs.
 In addition, the King announced that there would be parliamentary reform and elections in 2010.
 Fielakepa, the spokesman for the royal palace, said, "The Sovereign of the only Polynesian kingdom ... is voluntarily surrendering his powers to meet the democratic aspirations of many of his people ...
 [The people] favour a more representative, elected Parliament.
 The king agrees with them."

-In July 2010, the government published a new electoral roll and called Tonga's 101,900 citizens to add their names to the document so that they can take part in the historic vote, which was due to be held on 25 November.
-He would remain head of state, but lose his executive powers, including the ability to appoint the prime minister and ministers.
-However, it seemed certain that the Monarch would continue to appoint and administer the Judiciary of Tonga for the purposes of assuring that political independence and neutrality were retained.
+In July 2010, the government published a new electoral roll and called on Tonga's 101,900 citizens to add their names to the document so that they could take part in the historic vote, which was due to be held on 25 November.
+This meant that a majority of members of the Legislative Assembly of Tonga would be elected for the first time, rather than appointed by the monarch or drawn from the aristocracy.
+The king remained head of state, but lost the ability to appoint the prime minister and cabinet members.
+However, it seemed certain that he would continue to appoint and administer the Judiciary of Tonga for the purposes of assuring that political independence and neutrality were retained.
 Tupou V also retained the power to commute prison sentences.

-Divesting business interests

-As king, his first proclamation was that he would dispose of all his business assets as soon as reasonably possible, and in accordance with the law.
-Tonfön was sold in 2007, but efforts to divest from Shoreline Power were delayed after New Zealand investors withdrew following the 2006 Nuku‘alofa riots.

-Other

-On 24 February 2012, he visited Pope Benedict XVI in Vatican City.
+In September 2010, Tupou V sold the Tongan royal residence of ʻAtalanga, located in Epsom, New Zealand, which had a capital value of NZ$8.9 million.
+On 24 February 2012, less than a month before his death, he met with Pope Benedict XVI in Vatican City.

-During his reign, George Tupou V oversaw reforms within the Tongan honours system which both expanded the number of Orders in the Kingdom and created rules to make the award of these Orders more egalitarian.

-In 2008 he bestowed noble titles to family members.
-Most significantly he restored the 'Prince' title to his nephew Prince Tungi, who is the eldest son of Prince Fatafehi 'Alaivahamama'o Tuku'aho.

-Illness and death